Day 1: Grouse Mountain | Gastown | Catfe

 Getting home was going to be by public transport but we went a block too far and ended up amongst hundreds of homeless peeps.

-We witnessed the arrest of a woman who was put in the paddy wagon and explained to the undercover cops we were a little out of our depth in this neighbourhood.
+We witnessed the arrest of a woman (she was actually asking to be arrested) who was put in the paddy wagon and explained to the undercover cops we were a little out of our depth in this neighbourhood.
 They asked Dispatch to call us a cab but after waiting 20 minutes it still hadn’t turned up.

 At this stage Officer Don and Brad offered us a lift home if one of us didn’t mind being ‘in the cage’.
 As we were further out of town than they could go, they dropped us off at the waterfront where taxis were plentiful.